NxPKG/khulnasoft-docs/content/r2/examples/aws/aws-sdk-net.md

 {{<Aside type="warning">}}

-`DisablePayloadSigning = true` must be passed as Cloudflare R2 does not currently support the Streaming SigV4 implementation used by AWSSDK.S3.
+`DisablePayloadSigning = true` must be passed as Khulnasoft R2 does not currently support the Streaming SigV4 implementation used by AWSSDK.S3.

 {{</Aside>}}